Unitech/pm2/README.md

 # ![Monit](https://github.com/unitech/pm2/raw/master/pres/top-logo-wo.png)

 pm2 is a process manager for Node apps with a builtin load-balancer.

 ## Tech notes

 pm2 is perfect when you need to spread your stateless code accross all CPUs available on a server, to keep all processes alive forever and to 0s reload it.
-Good fit for IaaS structures.
-Don't use it on PaaS solutions (a solution for PaaS will be developed later).

 # Main features